gravitational/careers/challenges/frontend/challenge.md

 * Use native/standard libraries.
 Avoid using out-of-the-box solutions like passportjs, or lodash
 * Use native browser API for networking.

-### Level 4
+### Level 4-5

-This level focuses on a more comprehensive understanding of web security.
+This level focuses on the quality of the submission and a comprehensive understanding of software security.

 * Make sure your application is not vulnerable to any web security vulnerabilities.

-### Level 5

-This level focuses on security.

 * Make sure you have strong TLS setup.

 # Guidance